 Your Horoscope This Week: July 20 To 26

 This is the week we say goodbye to Cancer season’s tender tides and step boldly into Leo’s blazing light.
-The sun shifts into Leo on July 22nd at 9:29 a.m.
-EST, and two days later, the Leo New Moon hits on July 24th at 3:11 p.m.
-EST. That’s a lot of fire.
+The sun shifts into Leo on July 22nd at 11:29 p.m.
+AEST, and two days later, the Leo New Moon hits on July 25th at 5:11 a.m.
+AEST.
+That’s a lot of fire.
 And while Leo energy is often focused on the self, self-expression, self-celebration, self-love, it’s arriving at a moment in history when the world is screaming for collective attention.
 Pluto in Aquarius is watching.
 The tension between the self and the system is real.
 We’re seeing injustice unfolding everywhere — from Congo to Haiti to Palestine to the United States and its brutal immigration and incarceration practices — and the question becomes: how do I stay connected to my truth while staying plugged into the world around me?

 AdvertisementADVERTISEMENT